-Adele McKiernan is a recent graduate of the University of Wisconsin-Madison, where they studied history and integrated liberal studies.
-They are now a Loretto Volunteer in St. Louis working at Missouri Health Care for All as an Organizing Fellow.
+Adele McKiernan is a graduate of the University of Wisconsin-Madison, where they studied history and integrated liberal studies.
+They are now a second-year Loretto Volunteer in St. Louis working at Missouri Health Care for All, as a Grassroots Organizing Fellow.

 Notes from the Field - To me, intentional communal living can be an antidote to the isolation we are feeling across the generational spectrum as well as the very real effects of economic strain that are changing millennials' outlook on the housing market and the trajectory of our future generally.